 You may also go to TCHC.org/mychart and click the blue “Sign Up Now” button and fill out a detailed form.

-Once you have registered on MyChart, you will have access to the following information:
+Once you have registered on MyChart, you will have access to all the features of the app.
+You are able to:

-You can opt to receive email or text notification for new messages in your MyChart account so that you know when someone responds.
+- Receive email or text notification for new messages in your MyChart account so that you know when someone responds

 Access your loved one’s records